Name

 reverted in reverse the order of application.
 All changes will be reverted

-unless a change is specified, either via --onto
+unless a change is specified, either via --onto or with no option flag, in

 which case changes will be reverted back to that change.
 If nothing needs to